truenas/middleware/docs/userguide/truenas_quick.rst

 first storage controller before powering on the second storage controller.
 This will make it clear which controller will be the active controller in High
 Availability configurations.

-Once the TrueNAS® Storage Appliance is fully operational, the TrueNAS® Logo will act as a global fault light.
-By default it is backlit in white.
+Once the TrueNAS® Storage Appliance is fully operational, the TrueNAS® logo will act as a global fault light.
+By default, it is backlit in white.
 If there are any issues that need to be addressed, the light will turn red.
-In this case, refer to the :ref:`Alert` section of the TrueNAS® administrative graphical interface for details.
+In this case, refer to the :ref:`Alert` section of the TrueNAS® administrative graphical interface for more details about the error condition.

-.. index:: TrueNAS E16 Expansion Shelf
+.. index:: E16 Expansion Shelf

-.. _TrueNAS E16 Expansion Shelf:
+.. _E16 Expansion Shelf:

-TrueNAS E16 Expansion Shelf
+E16 Expansion Shelf
 ---------------------------

 The TrueNAS® E16 expansion shelf is a 3U, 16-bay storage expansion unit designed specifically to work with the TrueNAS® Storage Appliance.
 This section will